cran-task-views/SportsAnalytics/SportsAnalytics.md

 -   `r pkg("uncmbb")` contains data on University of North Carolina (at Chapel Hill) Men's Basketball Results since the 1949-50 season.
 -   `r pkg("BasketballAnalyzeR")` accompanies the book [*Basketball Data Science With Applications in R*](https://www.routledge.com/Basketball-Data-Science-With-Applications-in-R/Zuccolotto-Manisera/p/book/9781138600799).
 This package includes data and functions to analyze and visualize basketball data.
 -   `r pkg("NBAloveR")` is an R interface to access basketball data from [Basketball Reference](https://www.basketball-reference.com) API.
 This package also contains functions to help users with analyzing basketball data.
--   `r pkg("SpatialBall")` helps with spatial analysis of NBA data, in particular, generating offensive and defensive shot charts for teams, players, and seasons.
 -   `r pkg("wehoop")` provides functions for accessing women's college basketball and WNBA data from the [ESPN](https://www.espn.com) API.
 -   `r pkg("hoopR")` consists of functions for accessing men's college basketball and NBA data from various sources, including [ESPN](https://www.espn.com), [NBA Stats API](https://www.nba.com/stats), and [Ken Pomeroy's college basketball ratings](https://www.kenpom.com).